Episode 52 of Money + Meaning featuring Joy Anderson of the Criterion Institute

 Our conversation touches upon the growth and evolution of gender lens investing, the biggest challenges facing the field and how knowledge of history helps drive systems-level change.

-Please note that the subject of gender-based violence is discussed during this episode.
+Content warning: the subject of gender-based violence is discussed during this episode.

-Check out these reports from the Criterion Institute
+Additional Resources from the Criterion Institute

 - Process Metrics that Analyze Power Dynamics in Investing, Criterion Institute, 2020